-Applications for the Fulbright-Anne Wexler Master's Scholarship in Public Policy are now open for both Australian and US citizens.
-Closing date for Australians is 1 August 2014.
-Closing date for Americans is 14 October 2014.
+Applications for the Fulbright-Anne Wexler Master's Scholarship in Public Policy are now closed for Australian citizens.

 On 15 August 2009, the Australian Government announced the establishment of a prestigious annual scholarship program to recognise the many contributions by Mrs Anne Wexler for her role in fostering Australian-American relations.
 The Anne Wexler Scholarships were part of the Australian Government’s Australia Awards Program funded through the Australian Department of Education.
 This year, we are pleased to announce that the Anne Wexler scholarship has been re-named and co-branded as the' Fulbright-Anne Wexler Scholarship' and is administered by the Australian-American Fulbright Commission as part of its Fulbright Scholarship program.